hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

 input, and also when extracting a zip or tarball.

 When an input has a list of remap rules every file being copied or extracted is tested against each item in the list in order.
 A rule defines a set of files that match and optionally, a location in the destination to place them.
+If a rule pattern ends with a slash, it is interpreted as matching everything under that directory (as `/**`).
 At least one rule must match for the file to be included, which means if you specify your own remap list then it will by default match nothing.
 Each rule is written as:

 `[-]path/to/files/** [-> some/location]`

 If no location is given, it's the same as the location of the matched file.
 Files can be excluded by prefixing a more specific rule with `-`.

-**Precedence.** The rule that applies is the most specific, defined as the rule for which the pattern part matches the least.
-The *pattern* is the file path part of the rule, and the match is the part from the first glob.
-For example given `foo/bar/**` tested against `foo/bar/baz.txt` the pattern matched part is `baz.txt`.
+**Precedence.** The rule that applies is the most specific, defined as the rule for which the non-glob part of the file name is the longest.
+For example, given `foo/bar/` tested against `foo/bar/baz.txt` the rule is interpreted as equivalent to `foo/**` and the glob matched part is therefore `baz.txt`.
 As a consequence, `**` is the least specific rule (because it matches everything) and can be overridden by any other.
 In case of ties, the last rule in the list is used.

 A tricky case is when you have a rule which starts with a glob.
-Because the pattern matched part is defined as the part of the string following the first pattern, the rules:
+Because the glob-matched part is defined as the part of the string following the first appearance of a glob, the rules:

 ```
 -*/foo/*.bar
 **
 ```

-will simply include everything i.e. the first rule will be ignored, because both rules are considered to pattern match the whole path of every file giving them equal precedence.
+will simply include everything i.e. the first rule will be ignored, because both rules are considered to glob-match the whole path of every file giving them equal precedence.
 Because in a tie the last rule wins you can invert the ordering to fix it:

 ```
 **